albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

          - targets: ['host.docker.internal:8080'] # Points to the laptop
    ```

-   {% include custom/note.html details="We are using the <code>host.docker.internal</code> domain because we are running within a docker container and our application is running on the (Mac OS) laptop." %}
+   {% include custom/note.html details="We are using the <code>host.docker.internal</code> domain because we are running within a docker container that is running on the (Mac OS) laptop, like our application, as shown in the following image." %}

    ![Prometheus Docker Container]({{ '/assets/images/Prometheus-Docker-Container.png' | absolute_url }})

-   We will mount this configuration file in a Prometheus container and have Prometheus pulling metrics from our application every 5 seconds.
+   We will mount this configuration file in the Prometheus container and have Prometheus pulling metrics from our application every 5 seconds.

 1. Add a new service